NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 - **Are there additional columns that need to be added?**

 <BR>
 First, we know the data contain three samples per individual, i.e. every individual are represented by three rows in the data.
 Now, we might want to extract one of those samples for submission, namely the ones produced by the Illumina NEBNext prep kit.
-We identify these as "NebNext" in the column `configuration`.
+We identify these as "NEBNext" in the column `configuration`.

 1. Create a filter for the column `configuration` by clicking the down arrow in the column header and select `Text filter`.
 2. A filter box will appear to the on the left side.
 Type `NEB` in the text field and press return.
 29 matching rows will be displayed.
-3. In the same box, press `invert` in the top right to select all the rows from researchers other than Sam.
+3. In the same box, press `invert` in the top right to select all the rows which *do not* have the configuration NEBNext.
 Note that the box header will turn orange to indicate inverted results.
 4. Confirm that there are 62 matching rows.
 5. Click the down arrow next to `All` in the left-most column header > `Edit rows` > `Remove matching rows`
 6. Remove or reset the filter.
 Now, all remaining 29 rows should be `NEBNext` samples.
 This subsection of the data can be saved using the `Export` drop down menu as `comma-separated values`, to be imported into other software like `R`.